Family

 Safety is paramount when it comes to choosing a stroller, and the Bugaboo Butterfly delivers on all fronts.
 The stroller is equipped with a five-point harness system to keep your child securely strapped in at all times.
 Additionally, the one-touch rear wheel braking system provides reliable stopping power, giving you peace of mind when navigating busy streets or crowded areas.

+Despite its compact size, the Bugaboo Butterfly doesn’t compromise on comfort.
 Comfort is also a top priority with the Bugaboo Butterfly, with features designed to keep your child cozy and content throughout your outings.
+It features a spacious seat with multiple recline positions, allowing children to nap comfortably during long journeys.
 The seat is padded for extra comfort, with a plush headrest to support your child’s neck and shoulders.
-The stroller also features all-wheel suspension and swivel-lock front wheels, ensuring a smooth and stable ride on rough terrain.

 Travel-Friendly Features